Orange County (film): Reception

 Orange County was given 3 of 4 stars by Roger Ebert, who described it as, "one of those happy projects where everything seems to fall naturally into place.
 It will sound like the kind of movie that, if you are over 17, you don't usually go to see.
 But it isn't.
 It's one of those movies where the description can't do justice to the experience."
 On Rotten Tomatoes, the film holds a rating 47% based on reviews from 122 critics, with an average rating of 5.2 out of 10.
 The site's consensus states: "Smarter than the average teen movie, but a little on the unmemorable side."
 On Metacritic, it has a score of 48% based on reviews from 28 critics.
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

 It garnered a better reception abroad than domestically.
 Matthew Turner of ViewLondon states that, "though there are no real belly laughs or any Farrelly-like set pieces, this is still a better than average comedy, thanks to its witty script and its amusing collection of characters.
 Worth watching." while Brian McKay of eFilmCritic.com describes it as, "a notch above the usual tripe we get from MTV films—but it's not a very big notch."

 Home media

-The film was released on DVD on June 18, 2002, and was re-released in 2017, as well as available in a 3-pack set with School of Rock and Nacho Libre.
+The film was released on VHS and DVD on June 18, 2002, and was re-released in 2017, as well as available in a 3-pack set with School of Rock and Nacho Libre.
 It was released on Blu-ray for the first time on April 26, 2022.